To Researchers

 Luís de Camões

-In my Master Degree dissertation (Comics and Internet – Aspects and Hybrid Experiences, in portuguese), presented in october 2009 to the brazilian academic community, I analyzed the relationships between comics and Internet, highlighting some interesting advantages the latter brings to the former if one compares web to printed media, cradle of the sequential art: extremely low publishing, advertising and reproduction costs; immense potential visibility, despite the challenge to conquer and captivate a public – which I called readers-internauts – used to browse through a dispersing and fragmented information torrent; more artistic independence and, consequently, more freedom of speech, because creators do not need to submit themselves to editors; proximity to the readers; and especially the possibility to employ certain skills and expressive techniques like animation, dynamic layout, soundtrack, infinite canvas, hypertext and augmented interactivity, which can only exist in comics with the help of computer technology.
+In my Master Degree dissertation (Comics and Internet – Aspects and Hybrid Experiences, in portuguese), presented in october 2009 to the brazilian academic community, I analyzed the relationships between comics and Internet, highlighting some interesting advantages the latter brings to the former if one compares web to printed media, cradle of the sequential art: extremely low publication, advertising and reproduction costs; immense potential visibility, despite the challenge of attracting and retaining an audience — which I called 'reader-internauts' — accustomed to a torrent of information that is often distracting and fragmented; greater artistic independence and, consequently, greater freedom of expression, as authors do not need to submit to publishers; increased proximity to readers; and, most importantly, the possibility of employing expressive techniques that can only be realized in comics with the aid of computer technology, such as animation, dynamic layout, soundtracks, infinite screens, hypertext, and enhanced interactivity.

-From a meticulous analysis of these advantages, I divided webcomics in two categories: Heirs and Hybrids.
-Heirs are formally closer to the paradigms of the press, and are presented in form of static images.
-Hybrids are essentially experimental, and make use, in various degrees, of the expressive techniques I mentioned above, trying to achieve new aesthetic and narrative results, breaking the established models of the printed media.
+Starting from the meticulous analysis of these characteristics, I divided online comics into the categories of 'Heirs' and 'Hybrids'.
+The former, formally closer to the paradigms of print media, are conveyed through static images.
+The latter, essentially experimental in nature, make use, to varying degrees, of these technological expressive techniques I mentioned, aiming for new aesthetic and narrative results, breaking the established models of printed media.

-Creating a Hybrid webcomic, besides being one of the pre-requisites to finish my Master's Degree, was challenging to me, as I made clear in my dissertation.
-I was in a big enthusiasm to see how I would perform interweaving sound effects, animations, mouse events, buttons, random panels and instant translation with the drawings and the story, in the most harmonious and interesting way I could do.
-However, during the four years that passed since the public support of my dissertation and the present moment, considerable technical, practical, and conceptual obstacles came along for the work I was doing.
-Such obstacles arose from changes in the Internet's technology and in the way people navigate on web.
+Creating a Hybrid webcomic, besides being one of the prerequisites to finish my Master's Degree, was a challenge for me, as should have been clear in my dissertation.
+I was excited to see how I would integrate sound effects, animations, mouse events, buttons, randomization of panels, and instant translation with the drawings and story in the most harmonious and interesting way I could do.
+However, during the four years between the public defense of my dissertation and the present moment, considerable technical, practical, and conceptual obstacles arose for the work I was creating.
+These challenges came about due to changes in internet technology and the way people navigate the web.

-Technically, as an option to display multimedia and interactive content over the Internet, Flash and its plug-in, properties of Adobe, have been put aside in favor of free technologies like JavaScript (and its JQuery library), CSS3 and the HTML5 itself.
-One of the main reasons for that change was financial, because Flash requires the purchase of a license in order to legally run.
-Facing the steady development of these open standards and their growing browser support, Flash's proprietary nature discourages the formation of new developers and the perseverance of the old ones.
-The disbanding intensified when in april 2010 Steve Jobs wrote his article Thoughts on Flash, in which he pointed other alarming flaws of that software, explaining why Apple would not allow Flash content in its smartphones and tablets.
-Given the facts that mobile gadgets represent a growing and remarkable part of the Internet access – devices like iPad did not exist at the time of the conclusion of my research – and that the fruit from Cupertino is one of the biggest players of its market, it was easy to see that Flash, in the way it was built, would fall in disuse very soon.
+Technically, as an option for displaying multimedia and interactive content on the Internet, Flash and its plug-in, properties of Adobe, have been put aside in favor of open technologies like JavaScript (and its library JQuery), CSS3 and HTML5 itself.
+One of the main reasons for that change was financial, as using Flash requires purchasing a license to work legally with it.
+Given the robust development of these open standards and the increasing support from browsers, the proprietary nature of Flash discourages both new developers from emerging and those who already worked with it from persevering.
+The exodus accelerated when Steve Jobs published, in April 2010, his article Thoughts on Flash, in which he pointed out other alarming flaws of that software,explaining why Apple did not allow Flash-based content to run on the smartphones and tablets it manufactures.
+Considering that mobile devices now represent a growing and significant portion of Internet access – devices like iPad did not exist at the time of the conclusion of my research – and that the fruit from Cupertino is one of the major players in its market, it became clear that Flash, as it was built, would quickly fall out of use.

-Furthermore, Flash plug-in was facing, with the time, more and more security and performance issues.
-Its updater became annoying, because it displayed a persistent pop-up screen on computer rebooting, reminding the users to manually execute the process.
+Furthermore, the Flash plugin over time began to show more and more security and performance issues.
+Its updater became annoying to users, as it prompted a screen to appear at every computer restart, inducing them to perform the operation manually.
 Eventually, Adobe itself has decided in 2011 to end the Flash Player development for mobile platforms.
-These events were sufficient to affirm that Flash, while depending on its own plug-in, was dead to the Internet.
-And with it, my Hybrid webcomic's technological support died as well – except if the future shows me a way to adapt it to free and open standards.
-It would be foolish to insist on a platform which excludes a considerable part of the users just because they can not, or they do not want, to read my work using conventional desktop computers.
+These events were enough to affirm that Flash, as long as it relied on its own plug-in, was dead to the Internet.
+Along with it, the technological support for the Hybrid comic I created also died – unless a way to adapt it to open technologies emerges in the future.
+It would be foolish to insist on a platform that excludes a significant portion of readers just because they cannot or do not want to read my work on conventional computers.

-Concerning the practical part, I came to the conclusion that a Hybrid webcomic like Samuel is very complicated for just one artist to thoroughly undertake without taking months or even years.
-Short Hybrids can be produced with some agility by just one person, although the most common is the gathering of many different professionals to make them, much like in the traditional press comics.
-Longer, radical and complex Hybrids were always made by a dedicated team, in order to get them done faster.
+As for the practical side, I came to the conclusion that a Hybrid webcomic like Samuel is very complicated for a single artist to undertake entirely on their own without spending many months or even years.
+Short Hybrids can be produced relatively quickly by one person, although the most common is for multiple professionals to come together to create them, just like with printed comics.
+Larger, more radical and more complex Hybrids have always been created by a dedicated team to speed up its completion.

-Many times I asked myself if I was not taking too much time and effort to find technical solutions using ActionScript.
-I took many days wondering about how to add complex intereactive effects to Samuel and how to integrate them to the comic's storyline, when I should really focus in the fundamentals, or in other words, in what any respectable comic book artist must do best: tell a story which involves his target audience, preferentially with good drawings for what is proposed.
-Dealing with code, testing, debugging and improving its syntax may be stimulant and even amusing for a programmer.
-But for a visual artist like me, nevertheless I have some ability to understand the brute language of the machines, is a very grave, boring and even mortifying mislead.
+Many times I asked myself whether I was dedicating too much time and effort to find technical solutions using ActionScript.
+I spent many days imagining more complex interactive effects for Samuel and figuring out how to execute them and integrate them into the script when, in reality, I should have focused on the most fundamental thing — in what any worthy comic artist should know how to do best: tell a story that engages the target audience, preferably with good drawings that fit the concept.
+Dealing with lines of code, testing them, and searching for bugs or ways to improve syntax can be stimulating and even fun for a programmer.
+But for a visual artist like me, even though I have some ease with the brute language of machines, it is a serious diversion from the main focus.
+It is something frustrating and even mortifying.

-Because Hybrid comics were the subject of my research, maybe I wrongly suggested that they would be, thanks to their intrinsic experimentalism and formal novelty, the true expressive force, the top refinement of the webcomics – risking to unfairly reducing the Heirs' importance to mere silly digital transpositions from the press to the web.
-To the ones who could infer, from my writings, some superiority of the Hybrid webcomics over the Heirs, I just would like to make clear that both categories are equally important to the continuity, the surviving and the renewal of the sequential art.
-If there are more Heirs than Hybrids in the Internet, it is simply due to the fact that the latters are much more complicated and take much more time to make than the formers, and not because of laziness or lack of boldness of the comic book artists.
+Perhaps, since they were the focus of my dissertation, I may have wrongly suggested that Hybrid comics, due to their intrinsic experimentalism and formal novelty, represent the true expressive power, the highest refinement possible for webcomics — unfairly reducing Heirs to simplistic web transpositions of press paradigms.
+For anyone who might infer from my writings some superiority of Hybrids over Heirs, I just would like to make it very clear that both categories are equally important for the continuation, survival, and renewal of the sequential art.
+If there are more Heirs than Hybrids on the Internet, it is simply because the latter are much more complicated and time-consuming to produce than the former, not due to laziness or lack of boldness among comic book artists.

-So, I decided to continue the story of Samuel in the plain way of Heir webcomic.
-If the dynamic characteristics and innovations of the Hybrid form are lost, my work will however keep the inherent advantages of publishing a comic in the Internet, changing from an experimental but expensive form to another without interactivity, but viable.
-The direct contact with the readers will continue.
-The artistic freedom will continue.
-The possibility to give the audience access to my work from any device, anywhere in the world – with no obsolete plug-ins or proprietary software interfering with the enjoyment of my artistic creation – will also continue.
+So, I decided to continue Samuel's story in the form of an Heir webcomic.
+While it loses all the dynamic and innovative qualities of the Hybrid form, it still takes advantage of the main benefits of publishing comics on the Internet.
+It shifts from an experimental yet costly format to one that lacks boldness but is feasible.
+The direct, unmediated connection with the reader continues.
+The freedom of artistic expression remains.
+The ability to give the audience access to the work from any device, anywhere in the world, endures as well — without obsolete plugins or proprietary software interfering with the enjoyment of the artistic creation.

-The inevitable change in the foundations of my webcomic absolutely does not invalidate my research.
-Flash is just a discontinued foundation, a tool that can be and must be replaced for similar ones, or even be transported towards different platforms.
-The hybrid proposals for webcomics continue valid for any existing and coming interactive multimedia technology should they have compatibility with the browsers available in the market.
-When and if a new software or method appears to successfully take Flash's place, maybe I will make other Hybrid webcomic – less ambitious, if I have to go for it all alone.
+The inevitable change in the format of my webcomic does not, however, invalidate my research.
+Flash is just a medium that is no longer used and can and should be replaced by similar ones or even ported towards different platforms.
+The Hybrid proposals for comics on the Internet remain valid for any interactivity and multimedia technology, whether existing or future, as long as they are compatible with browsers available in the market.
+If and when a program or method arises that satisfactorily replaces Flash, I might create another Hybrid comic myself — less ambitious, if I have to work alone.

-For me, freedom of speech and visibility without restrictions, more than any experiment, are the true essence of the webcomics.
+For me, unrestricted creative freedom and visibility, more than any experiment, are the true essence of the webcomics.
 And it is what will guide me, and what I will defend, while I publish in the World Wide Web.

 Thiago Mallet